Mortgage Help for Homeowners Facing Financial Hardship

 What is a Short Sale?

 In a short sale, your mortgage lender agrees to accept a payoff amount that is less than the total amount you owe.
-This typically occurs when the home's market value has fallen below the loan balance.
-The lender takes a loss, but it's often preferable to the greater costs associated with foreclosure.
+This short payoff means the lender takes a loss rather than pursuing foreclosure proceedings, and it typically happens when the home's market value has fallen below the loan balance.

 Who Qualifies?